Come warmer days, soup looks so good you don’t just want to dig in with a spoon, you want to fully dive in.

 - Ladle the hot soup into bowls, scatter over most of the cheese and stir it through.
 Top each bowl with a piece of toast, scatter over the remaining cheese, and finish with a drizzle of the basil oil.
 Or mix it up and add the toast and cheese to the bowl first, then add the soup and basil oil.

-With some southern flare and plenty of flavor, this mesmerizing soup from chef and restauranteur Carla Hall will outmatch even the warmest of spring days.
+With some southern flare and plenty of flavor, this mesmerizing soup from chef and restauranteur Carla Hall will outmatch even the warmest of days.

 - 1 pound okra, cut into 1/2-inch slices